Cornelis Eliza Bertus Bremekamp

 Cornelis Eliza Bertus Bremekamp (7 February 1888 in Dordrecht – 21 December 1984) was a Dutch botanist.

 He received his education at the University of Utrecht, and performed as a botanical researcher in Indonesia and South Africa.
 In South Africa he collaborated with German botanist Herold Georg Wilhelm Johannes Schweickerdt (1903–1977).

 From 1924 to 1931 he was a professor at Transvaal University in Pretoria, where he conducted studies of the genus Pavetta.
 During this time period he collected plants from northern Transvaal, Rhodesia, and Mozambique.
 A portion of his career was spent at the herbarium in Utrecht, where he specialized in studies of Rubiaceae and Acanthaceae.

+Bremekamp was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1949.